 Alleys are cleared toward the end of snow events.

 Chapter 90 TRAFFIC AND VEHICLES, ARTICLE III.
 PARKING, STOPPING AND STANDING, Sec.
 90-138.
 Parking during snow conditions; signs; towing.

 (Ord.
 No. 81-0-64, § 1, 10-6-81; Code 1969, § 17-95)

-No parking is allowed on city streets when 2 or more inches of snow is forecast (or between the hours of 2:00 A.M. and 6:00 a.m. year round).
+No parking is allowed on City streets when 2 or more inches of snow is forecast (or between the hours of 2:00 A.M. and 6:00 A.M. year round).
 Your cooperation will allow the snowplows to clear the streets better and faster.
 It is unlawful to park any vehicle on any public street when there is 4 inches or more of snow fallen.